Eli Sharabi

-Eli (Eliyahu) Sharabi (born February 13, 1972) is a resident of Kibbutz Be'eri who was abducted during the Be'eri massacre as part of the October 7, 2023 surprise attack on Israel by Hamas militants.
-He was released on February 8, 2025 as part of the 2025 Hamas–Israel agreement, after 491 days in captivity.
+Eli Sharabi (born February 13, 1972) is an Israeli man, known for being a hostage of Hamas.

+As a resident of Kibbutz Be'eri, he was abducted during the Be'eri massacre as part of the October 7, 2023, surprise attack on Israel by Hamas militants.
+He was released on February 8, 2025, as part of the 2025 Hamas–Israel agreement, after 491 days in captivity.
 During the massacre, his wife Lian and their daughters Noya and Yahel were murdered.
 His brother Yossi was also kidnapped and later murdered after 100 days in captivity.

 Sharabi's memoir Hostage was named by Time magazine as one of the 100 "must-read" books of 2025.

 Biography

 Sharabi was born in Tel Aviv-Yafo to a family of Yemenite and Moroccan Jewish descent, and at age 14, he and his brother Yossi moved to Kibbutz Be'eri as youth residents.
 He was educated there and held various management roles, including treasurer and economic coordinator.
 He has another brother, Sharon, and a sister, Osnat Matalon.

 In April 1995, Eli met Lian Brisley, a 20-year-old British volunteer at the kibbutz.
 They married in July 2000 in a modest ceremony in Bristol, and later had two daughters: Noya (born 2007) and Yahel (born 2010).